 - “1st Circ.
 Crime-Fraud Ruling Challenges Atty-Client Privilege,” co-author, White Collar Law360, February 2016.

-- “Credentialing: Why Proper Certification is Crucial and How It May Affect the Success of Your Sales Force and Sampling Initiatives,” speaker, 7th Multi- Channel Sampling Strategies Conference, Philadelphia, PA, October 2011.
+- “Credentialing: Why Proper Certification is Crucial and How It May Affect the Success of Your Sales Force and Sampling Initiatives,” speaker, 7th Multi- Channel Sampling Strategies Conference, Philadelphia PA.

-- “Bracing for Mandatory Federal Sunshine Reporting Requirements: Immediate Action Plans for 2012 Spend,” panelist, Physician Payments Disclosure & Aggregate Spend Conference, New York, NY, October 2011.
+- “Bracing for Mandatory Federal Sunshine Reporting Requirements: Immediate Action Plans for 2012 Spend,” panelist, Physician Payments Disclosure & Aggregate Spend Conference, New York NY.

-- “Insight on Executing State Marketing Laws,” panelist, Pharmaceutical & Medical Device Sales & Marketing Compliance Conference, Chicago, IL, July 2011.
+- “Insight on Executing State Marketing Laws,” panelist, Pharmaceutical & Medical Device Sales & Marketing Compliance Conference, Chicago IL.